softwareguru/airflowsummit-website/content/speakers/dennis-ferruzzi/_index.md

 linkedin: https://www.linkedin.com/in/dferruzzi/
 events:
  - 2023
+ - 2024
 ---

-Dennis is an AWS Software Developer and one of the founding members of the Amazon OSS team focused on the continual growth and success of Apache Airflow.
+Dennis is an Software Developer for AWS and one of the founding members of the Amazon OSS team focused on the continual growth and success of Apache Airflow.